kyeot/2018-Season-Code/easy_install/README.md

 # Linux/MacOS Instructions

 - Make sure that the wpilib plugin is installed
-- Open the "auto_install" folder in your terminal
+- Open the "easy_install" folder in your terminal
 - Run the following two commands in your terminal:
 ```
 chmod 777 setupLinux.sh